Pennsylvania Hospital Medical Malpractice Claims

 - (2017) Houston v Hospital of the Univ. of Penn: suit alleging that hospital negligence caused 6 day old baby in neo natal unit to overdose on hydrocortisone.

-- Tate v.
-Univ. of Pennsylvania, et al (2016): In this case doctors at Penn Hospital alleged caused a patient to overdose on the blood thinner drug Herapin.
+- $44,000,000 Verdict (Pennsylvania 2016): In this case doctors at Penn Hospital alleged caused a patient to overdose on the blood thinner drug Herapin.
 The suit alleged that while the plaintiff was at Penn Hospital she was regularly administered excessive doses of Herapin which the doctors and nurses negligently failed to recognize.
 The hospital was accused of negligent administration of the medicine, poor communication, and failure to perform testing that would have revealed the problem.
 As a result of the negligent overdosing the plaintiff claimed that she suffered a brain hemorrhage and blood clots in her brain which left her bed ridden with permanent paralysis.
 Penn Hospital denied that it was negligent and took the case to trial.
 A jury in Philadelphia found the doctors 35% negligent and the Hospital of the University of Pennsylvania 65% negligent.
 The plaintiff was awarded a staggering $44 million in damages.

-- Emory v.
-Groh, et al (2012): The plaintiff in this case had a coronary stent implanted at Penn Presbyterian Medical Center (a Penn Medicine hospital).
+- $650,000 Verdict (Pennsylvania 2015): The plaintiff in this case had a coronary stent implanted at Penn Presbyterian Medical Center (a Penn Medicine hospital).
 The stent contained nickel to which the plaintiff had an allergic reaction.
 The plaintiff accused doctors in staff at Penn Presbyterian of negligent care because he apparently informed them that he was allergic to nickel when he was initially admitted to the hospital.
 The doctors and staff at the hospital failed to notice this or warn the plaintiff that the stent contained nickel.
 A jury in Philadelphia awarded the plaintiff $650,000.

 If you or someone you know may have a claim for malpractice against the Hospital of the University of Pennsylvania or another Penn Medicine hospital call Miller & Zois at 800-553-8082 or get a free online consultation.